All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Intensity: Aim for 2-3 sets of 8-12 repetitions per exercise at a weight that challenges you in the last 2-3 reps.
 This moderate-to-high intensity range optimally stimulates muscle protein synthesis .

 Progression: Gradually increase the weight, repetitions, or sets over time.
-Progressive overload, the principle of continually increasing the demand on your muscles, is essential for maintaining and building lean tissue during a caloric deficit.
+Progressive overload, the principle of continually increasing the demand on your muscles, is important for maintaining and building lean tissue during a caloric deficit.

-Protein Optimization
+Protein Improvement

 Because tirzepatide significantly reduces appetite, meeting protein targets requires intentional planning.
 We recommend :